 “We are able to setup the non-profit we always dreamed about.”

 “We are able to pay for our kids college without sacrificing our retirement.”

 “I plan to retire when I want.”

-Other options to build wealth include rental properties, invest in a business, or develop passive income.
+Other options to build wealth include rental properties, investing in a business, or developing passive income.

 When to Pay for College

 If you want to pay for your children’s college, this is where you would start saving for their college expenses.
 Completely backward of most financial experts since most recommend starting at infancy.
 However, many of us managed to pay our schooling and survived.
 Maybe not thrived financially due to student loans, but many lessons of hard work were learned.
 By waiting to fund college expenses, you are able to become financially free first, and then, help out your children with college.